chinmayasukumar/Capstone-3_Classifying_Steel_Defects/README.md

 ## Discussion and Conclusion

 The CNN model built performed superbly.
-As it can be seen, the model yielded a f1-score macro average accuracy of 0.97 and did not overfit on the training or validation data and was chosen as the final model.
+As it can be seen, the model did not overfit on the training or validation data and was therefore chosen as the final model.
+As it can be seen it yielded a 0.97 F1 score macro average.
 It should be noted that this model is overall excellent at classification but the utility of this model depends heavily on the type of defect that occurs most in production.
 For example, the precision and recall for “Inclusions” and “Pitted” is notable but is still lower than that of the other defects.
 A mill that encounters more “Inclusions” and/or “Pitted” defects than most might find this model to be less useful.

 This model will save time, money and manpower when applied to the automated camera system in a rolling mill.
 To implement this model in the production line, an engineer would have to build a pipeline to capture, access, evaluate and store the images and their predictions.
 As mentioned earlier, a model would have to be built that can further analyze these defects for other features such as size, shape etc.